 This excerpt from The Practice of Programming emphasizes the importance of gathering sufficient data and facts before undertaking the task of debugging.
 Sometimes, this means eliminating possible causes in order to find the real problem.
 Other times, it's an indirect way to resolve the issue.

-Using Solar2D Editor
+Solar2D Editor is an

 Once you have Sublime Text and Solar2D Editor installed, it can help you debug your code.
 For example, you can stop the Simulator at certain points and examine the state of your code, or you can step through the code and inspect variable values along the way.
 In addition, you can follow the stack trace of the app for more comprehensive debugging purposes.